vanderhoop/backbone.primer/README.md

 	});
 	</script>

-In the above example, we define a new Backbone view class, and reference `"#muppets-list"` as its target element.
-This element reference is a *selector string* that Backbone has jQuery resolve into a DOM element reference.
+In the above example, we define a new Backbone View class, and reference `"#muppets-list"` as its target `el`, or *element*.
+This element reference is a selector string that gets resolved into a DOM element reference.

-Another common workflow is to let Backbone create a new view container element for us.
-To do this, we simply provide some information about the container element, and let Backbone create the element for us.
-This approach is commonly applied when rendering list items for a collection of models:
+Another common workflow is to have Backbone create a new view container element for us.
+To do this, we simply provide a `tagName` and an optional `className` for the container element to create.
+This approach is commonly used when generating list items for a collection:

 	var MuppetsListItemView = Backbone.View.extend({
 		tagName: 'li',
 		className: 'muppet'
 	});

-We frequently use these two creational view patterns together: a DOM element reference for a list container, and dynamically created elements for list items.
+Note that these two view element patterns (selected/created) are commonly used together, especially when rendering lists.

+Once a view class is defined, we'll next need to instance it:

+	var MuppetsListView = Backbone.View.extend({
+		el: '#muppets-list'
+	});

+	var muppetsList = new MuppetsListView();

+	muppetsList.$el.append('<li>Hello World</li>');

-Once an element has been attached to a View, a jQuery reference to the element will be stored as the view's `view.$el` property.
-We'll commonly use the `view.$el` reference to work with the view's managed element using the jQuery API.
+When a view is instanced, Backbone will configure an `$el` property for us – this is a jQuery object wrapping the view's attached container element.
+This reference provides a convenient way to work with the container element using the jQuery API.

-Also, Backbone views provide a convenient `view.$` method that we may use to query for elements within the managed view.
-Calling `view.$('…')` is equivelant to calling `view.$el.find('…')`.
-While this is a fairly minor workflow benefit, it encourages much more performant DOM access by localizing queries to within a view's element scope.
+Backbone also encourages efficient DOM practices using jQuery.
+Rather than performing large and expensive operations across the entire HTML document, Backbone Views provide a `$` method used for performing jQuery operations locally within the view's container element.
+For example:

+	muppetsList.$('li'); // << Finds all "li" tags within the view's container.

+Under the hood, using `view.$('…')` is synonymous to calling `view.$el.find('…')`.
+These localized queries greatly cut down the overhead of superflous DOM operations.

 ### Attaching a view's data source